This procedure applies to all employees of the Department of Education (the department).

 The Department of Education (the department) is committed to appropriately supporting and managing employees whose absence or unsatisfactory performance may be caused by mental or physical illness or disability in accordance with the requirements of the

-Public Service Act 2008 (Qld) (PS Act), Directive 10/20 Independent Medical Examinations and Guideline - Managing employee health, safety and wellbeing- independent medical examinations (PSC Guideline).
+Public Sector Act 2022 (Qld) (PS Act), Directive 10/20 Independent Medical Examinations and Guideline - Managing employee health, safety and wellbeing- independent medical examinations (PSC Guideline).

 Managers and employees are expected to work together early to:

 - manage work performance and absence in an appropriately supportive manner, including where mental or physical illness or disability may be a contributing factor

 - communicate regularly, openly and constructively, including while the employee is absent, or during performance management processes

 - mutually share information, as it is likely to improve outcomes for employees’ health, safety, wellbeing and performance.

 Chapter 3, Part 8, Division 5, Mental or Physical Incapacity of the PS Act provides the department the ability to direct an employee to submit to a medical examination if:

 - the employee is absent from duty or the employee’s chief executive (or delegate) is reasonably satisfied the employee is not performing his or her duties satisfactorily; and

 - the chief executive (or delegate) reasonably suspects that the employee’s absence or unsatisfactory performance is caused by mental or physical illness or disability.